syedumerahmedcode/factorial/README.md

 ## Introduction

+The project uses recursion to find solution of interesting problems in which iterative approach is perhaps not the most optimal one and recursion can be used as an alternative approach.

 _Recursion_ is a way of solving problems by having a function calling itself or it solves a smaller subset of the problem.
 This goes on till an exit condition is reached.

 ## When to use Recursion